RachelMatlis/FacebookDesktopApp/README.md

 # Facebook desktop application using Facebook SDK and FbGraphApiWrapper

+<p>The purpose of the project is to study and practice work with design patterns, object oriented programming and multi-threading programming.</p>

-A winForms application that communicates with Facebook and provides basic features like post new status, change profile/cover picture, displays active user profile data (full name, posts, profile/cover picturs, birthday date, etc..) and displays user lists like frinds, events, etc...
+<p>Facebook desktop application is a winForms application that communicates with Facebook and provides basic features like
+post new status, change profile/cover picture, displays active user profile data (full name, posts, profile/cover picturs, birthday date, etc..) and displays user lists like frinds, events, etc...</p>

  # Features Description: